kinyua254/Heros/README.md

 ## Description

 This is an application that allows the user to create heroes and squads.

-The user can also view the created heroes and squads
+Allowing the user to view the heroes and squads that they created.

 ## Setup/Installation Requirements